 |Type of room

-Prices shown are per person in US dollars and do not include the entrance fee payable directly to the Tambopata National Reserve.
+Prices shown are per person in US dollars.
+The entrance fee contributes directly to the Peruvian national government’s running of Tambopata National Reserve.